 He woke up with a start in a dimly lit room.
 His head ached, the blood pounding into his brain with a steady, but incessant, thump in time with the beating of his heart.
 He couldn’t remember where he was.
 Or who he was.

 The last thing he remembered was lying down in bed with his wife, Corey, who was also his boss.
-They had made love just prior to her falling asleep.
-Their two children were spending the night at the home of her uncle and aunt in Shrewsbury, so there had been no worries of being disturbed.
+They had made love just before her falling asleep.
+Their children were in Shrewsbury with her aunt and uncle, so there had been no worries of being disturbed.
 When she fell asleep, he had gone downstairs to fix himself a warm glass of milk.

 “And then...” what?
 What happened?

 He had been here for days.
 He knew that much.
-He was naked except for the tattered remnants of a robe and a pair of briefs.
+Naked except for the tattered remnants of a robe and a pair of briefs.
 At least his captors allowed him the dignity of being partially covered.